gagaha/biblepay-docker/README.md

 A Docker Container for Biblepay

-Based on Ubuntu 18.04, this container will run biblepayd.
+Based on Ubuntu, this container will run biblepayd.
 Contains also the biblepay-cli and all necessary dependencies and libraries.
 For configuration, either link the volume to a local path and edit biblepay.conf or pass environment variables.

 ## Links